-This is the 4th post in a guest series, Kanban: A Universe of Options for Life’s Planning & Organizing Challenges by Nadja Schnetzler.
+This is the second post in a guest series, Kanban: A Universe of Options for Life’s Planning & Organizing Challenges by Nadja Schnetzler.

 Nadja Schnetzler was born in Switzerland and spent her childhood in Mexico City.
 After graduating from High School, she was a founding member of BrainStore, the first Idea Factory in the world.
 She has a bachelors degree in journalism from renowned “Ringier School of Journalism”.
 Over the last 25 years, Nadja has led over 600 innovation projects for companies like Nestlé, Siemens, the Swiss Railways, Kraft Foods, BMW, Save the Children, the United Nations or Amnesty International.
 She is the author of the book “The Ideamachine” (Wiley) and a sought-after speaker and lecturer at various universities.

 In 2012, Nadja founded «Word and Deed» with the aim at inspiring organisations, companies, teams and individuals.
 Word and Deed works in the areas of communication, innovation and collaboration.
 Kanban has become one of the most important agents of change for Nadja and her clients.

 Nadja lives in Switzerland with her husband and her two teenage kids.
 She enjoys listening to and playing baroque music (with her violin) and has an open house for people from all walks of life.

 This is the second post in the guest series by Nadja Schnetzler – Kanban: A universe of Options for Life’s Planning & Organizing Challenges.
 You can read the first post here.